Distributed Sparse Normal Means Estimation with Sublinear Communication: Proofs

 We conclude this subsection with two useful lemmas.
-First, we show that if $\pmin$ is sufficiently high, then any support index receives a number of votes exceeding $\tc$ with high probability. \begin{lemma} If $\pmin\geq\frac{2\tc}{\Meff}$, then
+First, we show that if $\pmin$ is sufficiently high, then any support index receives a number of votes exceeding $\tc$ with high probability. \begin{lemma} {Let $\pmin$ be the probability defined above, let $\Mc$ be the number of contacted machines, and let $\tc$ be the threshold in Eq. \eqref{eq:tc}.} If $\pmin\geq\frac{2\tc}{\Meff}$, then

 \end{lemma} \begin{proof} Let $\delta=1-\frac{\tc}{\Meff\pmin}$.
 By the Chernoff bound \eqref{eq:ChenoffBellow},

 The assumption $\pmin\geq\frac{2\tc}{\Meff}$ implies that $\delta>1/2$ and $\delta\Meff\pmin>\tc$.
 Thus